-Oat flour is an excellent source of fiber, reduces the risk of certain cancers (has an insoluble fiber that has anti-cancer properties), aids in digestion, and is a great aid in fighting: heart disease, high cholesterol and osteoporosis.
+This gluten free flour is an excellent source of fiber, reduces the risk of certain cancers (has an insoluble fiber that has anti-cancer properties), aids in digestion, and is a great aid in fighting: heart disease, high cholesterol and osteoporosis.
 It’s calcium-rich, a source of vitamin E and other essential minerals.
 It can maintain heart health and strengthen your immune system.
-If you’re interested in learning more about oat flour, I encourage all of you to Google it.
+If you’re interested in learning more about it, I encourage all of you to Google it.

 Try This: Gluten Free All Purpose Blend for another gluten free flour alternative.